 Try paying careful attention to your work habits.
 Are you working as efficiently as you can?
 If so, what is distracting you from work?
 Should you delete social media from your phone?
 Should you consider installing an app on your web browser that prevents you from visiting certain websites during work hours?

 Another thing that you should evaluate is your sleep patterns.
 Scientists recommend we get eight hours of sleep per night.
 When we fail to do so, our concentration suffers.
 Instead of burning yourself out working, try the opposite approach of cutting work off and getting to bed at a certain hour.
 Pay attention to how much more alert you are the next day.
 Your brain relies heavily on sleep to absorb the day’s events and allow your system to learn.
 If you omit those crucial hours you are stressing your brain out and prohibiting yourself from learning.

 To many entrepreneurs, their new company is their “baby.”
 They want to have a hand in every decision, and they are very fearful to delegate tasks.
 However, delegating tasks could help prevent new business owners from becoming overwhelmed.
 This could allow them to better allocate their time toward achieving their business goals.
 It could also afford them more time to be with their families.

 Delegating tasks does not have to come at the expense of hiring employees, either.
 For instance, one of the quickest ways entrepreneurs could clear room in their schedule is by hiring a professional third-party company, such as DoMyLLC, to handle many of their administrative needs.
 For instance, DoMyLLC can assist with filing Annual Reports and other similar paperwork.

 DoMyLLC will make sure that you not only file this paperwork correctly but that you submit it promptly as well.
-Removing tedious paperwork from your docket could allow you to dedicate yourself to your business goals, which would then let you put more time into your friends and family.
+Removing tedious paperwork from your docket could allow you to dedicate yourself to your business goals, which would then let you put more time into your work-life balance.